 - On April 20, 2017

-- analysis, cluster, data, technique
+- analysis, cluster, cluster, data, technique, technique

 Cluster analysis is an essential weapon for every data scientist’s armoury.
 It is a great way to gain a sense of your data and is probably one of the most popular types of analysis techniques going around.
 This blog post will give you a quick primer on how to perform cluster analysis in R.

 Clustering aims to divide data into groups (clusters).
 Imagine you are a strength and conditioning coach who wants to create different training regimes for players with different 40m sprint times (or different blood lactate levels or different deadlift numbers or whatever).
 Although it may not be feasible to create a different regime for each individual player (although that might be ideal), the next best thing would be to find 4-5 groups of players who have similar values and then create a different training regime for each group.

 Clustering could help you find the best way to divide those players into groups.
 Thankfully we have programs like R which helps us find the best way to group the data without us having to do the messy mathematics ourselves.

 When clustering goes well, the data within each cluster will be similar to each other, but the data in different clusters will be distinct from each other.
 Not ALL data is ‘clusterable’ though.
 It’s a bit like linear regression: you can input non-linear data into a linear model and still get a result, but it’s not going to mean anything.
 Similar to clustering, you can input non-clustered data into a clustering algorithm and still get a result, but it will be meaningless.